Skip to Content

 4. Habitat Modification

-Reducing plant materials that attract gophers can help discourage new activity.
+Reducing plant material and cover that attracts gophers can help discourage new activity.
 This includes:

 • Removing dense weed growth